ibm-cloud-docs/watson-assistant/phone-troubleshooting.md

 - If you get a *Forbidden* message: This means the phone number that you specified when you configured the phone integration cannot be verified.
 Make sure the number fully matches the SIP trunk phone number.

 - There is a lot of latency between caller questions and Watson answers: This problem is most likely coming from latency that is caused by one of the Watson services.
+You can view logs in IBM Log Analysis, see [Viewing logs](#phone-troubleshooting-logs).
+At the end of each call, you will see a `CWSGW0160I: Call was ended.` event.
+Expand on this entry to see a summary of the `max_response_milliseconds` as well as details of the `assistant_interaction_summaries`.
+This will help you identify which service the latency is coming from.

-You can look at the Call Detail Record (CDR) to determine which service is misbehaving.
+  If your plan allows, you can also look at the Call Detail Record (CDR) to determine which service is misbehaving.
 For more information, see [Call Detail Records (CDRs)](#phone-troubleshooting-cdrs).

 ## Viewing logs
 {: #phone-troubleshooting-logs}